Demographics of Generation Alpha

-Generation Alpha is a social cohort born between the early 2010s and mid 2020s.
+Generation Alpha is a social cohort generally identified by researchers and popular media as being born between the early 2010s and mid 2020s.
 The birth years of Generation Alpha have seen a decline in birth rates, especially in the developed world.

 Global trends

 As of 2015, there were some two and a half million people born every week around the globe; Generation Alpha is expected to reach close to two billion by 2025.
 For comparison, the United Nations estimated that the human population was about 7.8 billion in 2020, up from 2.5 billion in 1950.
 Roughly three-quarters of all people reside in Africa and Asia in 2020.
 In fact, most human population growth comes from these two continents, as nations in Europe and the Americas tend to have too few children to replace themselves.

 2018 was the first time when the number of people above 65 years of age (705 million) exceeded those between the ages of zero and four (680 million).
 If current trends continue, the ratio between these two age groups will top two by 2050.
 In fact, about half of all countries had sub-replacement fertility in the mid-2010s.
 The global average fertility rate in 1950 was 4.7 but dropped to 2.4 in 2017.
 However, this average masks the huge variation between countries.
 Niger has the world's highest fertility rate at 7.1 while Cyprus has one of the lowest at 1.0.
 In general, the more developed countries, including much of Europe, the United States, South Korea, and Australia, tend to have lower fertility rates.
 People in such places tend to have children later and fewer of them.
 However, surveys conducted in developed economies suggest that women's desired family sizes tend to be higher than their completed fertility.
 Stagnant wages and eroding welfare programs are the contributing factors.
 While some countries, such as Sweden and Singapore, have tried various incentives to raise their fertility rates, such policies have not been particularly successful.
 Moreover, birth rates following the COVID-19 global pandemic might drop significantly due to economic recession.
 As a matter of fact, data from late 2020 and early 2021 suggests that despite hopes of a baby boom due to the lockdowns, precisely the opposite happened, at least in developed nations like France or the United States, but not necessarily developing ones, such as Brazil or Uganda.